Digimon Adventure (2020 TV series): Broadcast and distribution

-On March 6, the first trailer for the series was released, announcing the series' April 5, 2020 premiere date.
-Digimon Adventure: has been broadcast on Fuji Television, and became available for streaming on Netflix, U-NEXT, Bandai Channel, Anime Hodai and Docomo Anime Store in Japan.
-On April 19, 2020, Toei Animation announced that the fourth scheduled episode and new episodes would be delayed due to the COVID-19 pandemic.
+Digimon Adventure: premiered on Fuji TV on April 5, 2020; On April 19 of the same year, Toei Animation announced that the fourth scheduled episode and new episodes would be delayed due to the COVID-19 pandemic.
 A delay of about two months occurred until the return of the show; from April 26 to May 31, 2020, GeGeGe no Kitarō reruns in Digimon Adventure: timeslot.
 Episodes were rebroadcast from the first episode beginning June 7.
 Toei Animation later announced on June 19 that the series would resume broadcasting new episodes starting with episode 4 on June 28.
+The series ended on September 26, 2021, with a total of 67 episodes and was succeeded by Digimon Ghost Game, at the same time slot on Fuji TV.

 Crunchyroll began streaming the series starting April 4, 2020.
-The series is distributed simultaneously by Crunchyroll in North America, Central America, the Caribbean, South America, Europe, the MENA and CIS zones, Australia, New Zealand and South Africa with English, Spanish, French, Portuguese, Arabic, Italian, German and Russian subtitles.
-The anime was also simulcast on Hulu (1–49) and VRV in the United States; AnimeLab (1–52)/Funimation ANZ (from episode 53–60) in Australia and New Zealand; and iQIYI (1–48) in Southeast Asia with English subtitles and other languages including Chinese, Vietnamese and Thai.
-In France, the anime is also available on Anime Digital Network and J-One.

-In May 2021, iQIYI stopped its simulcast at episode 48.
-Hulu stopped its simulcast at episode 49, having bought a licence for the first 49 episodes.
-Previously released episodes remained available on demand until February 2023; the licensing agreement was not renewed for further episodes during the simulcast.
-On August 11, 2021, AnimeLab and Funimation ANZ announced that they were unable to offer new weekly episodes.
-Toei Animation Europe announced that the show would run for 66 episodes, though on September 2, 2021, the episode count was official changed to 67 episodes on Bandai's calendar.
-The series ended on September 26, 2021, with a total of 67 episodes and was succeeded by Digimon Ghost Game, at the same time slot on Fuji TV.

-On February 26, 2022, the Digimon Con 2022 event announced that the series is getting an English dub that will star Zeno Robinson as Tai and Ben Diskin as Agumon, through a dubbed trailer and two videos of the voice actors.
+On February 26, 2022, the Digimon Con 2022 event announced that the series is getting an English dub that would star Zeno Robinson as Tai and Ben Diskin as Agumon, through a dubbed trailer and two videos of the voice actors.
 Tai's original English actor, Joshua Seth, revealed that the cast was informed by the producers months ago that they would be recasting everyone and that no one from the old cast would be returning.
 The first two episodes aired as a special preview at Toei Animation's booth at the Anime NYC 2022 event on November 19, 2022.
-The English dub is set to premiere in Q2 2023.
+In February 2023, it was announced the English dub had finished production; and all episodes were made available for purchase in one batch at once on the Microsoft Store on April 13 of the same year.
+On July 1, 2023, Digimon Adventure in English becomes available on Hulu.